RAAF Base Williamtown

-RAAF Base Williamtown is a Royal Australian Air Force (RAAF) military air base located 8 NM north of Newcastle (27 km by road) in the local government area of Port Stephens, in New South Wales, Australia.
+RAAF Base Williamtown is a Royal Australian Air Force (RAAF) military air base located 8 NM north of Newcastle in New South Wales, Australia.
 The base serves as the headquarters to both the Air Combat Group and the Surveillance and Response Group of the RAAF.
-The nearest towns are Raymond Terrace, located 8 km west of the base and Medowie, 6.8 km, north of the base, which is home to many of the base's staff.

-The base operates a single runway which is shared with the Newcastle Airport under a lease agreement where the Department of Defence leases rights to use the runway to Williamtown Airport.
-A number of the buildings and other facilities on the base are listed on the Commonwealth Heritage List.
+The base operates a single runway which is shared with Newcastle Airport with the Department of Defence leasing rights to use the runway.

 History

 RAAF Station Williamtown was established on 15 February 1941 to provide protection for the strategic port and steel manufacturing facilities in Newcastle.
 The base originally had four runways, each 1100 m in length to meet the needs of the Williamtown Flying School.
 The school consisted of 62 buildings which accommodated 366 officers and men.

 A number of Australian Empire Air Training Scheme squadrons were formed at Williamtown before proceeding overseas and No. 4 Operational Training Unit was located at Williamtown from October 1942 until the unit was disbanded in April 1944.
 Following World War II, Williamtown was retained as the RAAF's main fighter base and was equipped with squadrons of Gloster Meteor and CAC Sabre fighters.

-In 1961, the squadron of Meteors were replaced with the Dassault Mirage aircraft.
+In 1961, the squadron of Meteors were replaced with the Dassault Mirage IIIs.
 On-base facilities were gradually expanded post war and through until the late 1960s.

 In 1983, the role of Williamtown was upgraded to a tactical fighter base in preparation of the replacement of the Mirages with 75 F/A-18 Hornets in 1989.
 The following year, Williamtown became headquarters for the Tactical Fighter group and acquired new headquarter buildings, hangars, workshops, stores, medical facilities and a base chapel.